-Located in Reno, Nevada, the Molecular Microbial Ecology Lab is fully equipped for state of the art molecular biology, genomics, and bioinformatics research including capabilities to facilitate high-throughput molecular biology work (multichannel pipettors, 96-sample gel apparatus, vacuum apparatus for 96-well plate mini-prepping, purifications), cultivation and recombinant DNA research.
+Located in Reno, Nevada, the Molecular Microbial Ecology and Genomics Lab is fully equipped for state-of-the-art molecular biology, genomics, and bioinformatics research including capabilities to facilitate high-throughput molecular biology work (multichannel pipettors, 96-sample gel apparatus, vacuum apparatus for 96-well plate mini-prepping, purifications), cultivation and recombinant DNA research.

 The laboratory is fully equipped with the instrumentation, supporting equipment and computational resources required for closing and annotating genome sequences.